Multi-antenna Interference Management for Coded Caching: Introduction

-Moreover, reduced complexity alternatives are introduced to control the size of the subset of users $t+\alpha$ served during a given time interval, and the overlap $\beta$ among the multicast messages transmitted in parallel.
-Depending on the available spatial degrees of freedom, several multicast messages are transmitted in parallel to distinct subsets of users.
-The benefits of such schemes are twofold.
-First, the complexity of the beamformers design is managed by controlling the number of constraints and variables in the corresponding optimization problem.
-Second, a better rate performance is attained by exploiting the transmit antennas to achieve multiplexing gain and at the same time compensating for the worst users channel effects, at each specific SNR.
+The generalized flexible multigroup multicast beamformer design proposed in this paper allows us to introduce innovative flexible resource allocation schemes for coded caching.
+Depending on the spatial degrees of freedom and the available SNR, a varying number of multicast messages can be transmitted in parallel to distinct subsets of users.
+Instead of always serving a group of $t+L$ users as in~\cite{Shariatpanahi2017,Shariatpanahi-Caire-Khalaj-TIT18}, \textit{the size of the user subset served during a given time interval} is controlled by a parameter $\alpha$ such that $t+\alpha \leq t+L$.
+Furthermore, the parameter $\beta$ is introduced to control the \textit{overlap among the multicast messages} transmitted in parallel.
+It defines how many parallel messages the receiver should be able to distinguish from each other using the SIC receiver.
+The benefits of new $\alpha$- and $\beta$-schemes are twofold.
+First, the complexity of the beamformer design at the transmitter is managed by controlling the number of constraints and variables in the corresponding optimization problem.
+The receiver complexity depends on the number of parallel messages to be decoded by each user, which is controlled by the parameter $\beta$.
 In the least complex form of implementation with $\beta=1$, the multicast messages do not overlap at all.
-This results in linear receiver implementation, which does not require successive interference cancellation (SIC) unlike in the general case.
-Thus, with a small loss in performance, the complexity of both the receiver and transmitter implementation can be significantly reduced.
+This results in linear receiver implementation, which does not require SIC unlike in the general case.
+Second, by using $\alpha<L$, a better rate performance can be attained at low to medium SNR range by exploiting the transmit antennas to achieve multiplexing gain and at the same time compensating for the worst users channel effects.
+Thus, with a modest loss in performance only at high SNR region, the complexity of both the receiver and transmitter implementation can be significantly reduced, compared to the generalized multicast beamformer design with $\alpha=\beta=L$.
 Finally, DoF analysis of the proposed schemes is provided showing that the DoF only depends on $\alpha$ and it is independent of $\beta$.